Technogeezer50/esd2iso/w11arm_esd2iso.1.md

 output of the utility in a zip file to your post.

 # TODO
-Maybe someday this script will run on Linux.
+Maybe someday this script will run on Linux and on Intel Macs.
+No promises.

 There are no intentions to make this script run on Windows.